 Department stores and shopping malls

 In addition to numerous shops, Strasbourg also boasts two department stores, mainly specialising in fashion, luxury and cosmetics.
 Galeries Lafayette have been here since 1912, in a building that is now part of the city’s architectural and historical heritage.
-As for the Printemps department store, it’s in a building that was completely renovated on the outside in 2013, giving it a futuristic look.

 Close to the city centre, there are shopping malls, such as Centre Place des Halles, featuring major French and international retail chains.